+What is menopause like?
 Menopause is not a disease, but rather the point in a woman's life at which she is no longer fertile, and menstrual periods have ceased.
+During this time, ovulation stops and estrogen hormones drop.
 Menopause can be accompanied by physical symptoms in some women, like hot flashes or night sweats.
-It can also be seen as a positive beginning of a new phase of life, with opportunities to take preventive action against major health risks.
+Menopause is the time point at which a woman has not had a menstrual period for 12 months.
+Perimenopause is the time leading up to menopause, and the symptoms of the transition can take two to ten years.
+Menopause can be seen as a positive beginning of a new phase of life, with opportunities to take preventive action against major health risks.

-Age is the most common cause of menopause.
-The ovaries gradually lose their ability to function with advancing age.
+Age is the most common factor that influences menopause.
+The ovaries gradually lose their ability to produce hormones and ovulate with advancing age.
 There are other causes of menopause, since some surgeries and medical treatments can induce menopause.
 These causes include removal of the ovaries, chemotherapy for cancer, and radiation therapy to the pelvis.

 When the uterus is removed (hysterectomy) without removing the ovaries in a premenopausal woman, menstrual periods cannot occur, but the hormonal changes characteristic of menopause will not occur.